joshuayeung/Starbucks-Capstone-Challenge/README.md

 The main findings of the code can be found at the post available [here](https://medium.com/@ychbbq/send-out-a-starbucks-offer-that-you-cannot-resist-832193c2f82c).

 Based on the transcript records, we build an user-item-matrix that represents how users responded to the offers they received.
 We then split the records into the training set and the test set and trained our SVD algorithm to predict how a user responses to a particular offer.
-We achieved success with a mean square error around 0.33.
+We achieved the lowest mean square error around 0.003823 with 15 latent features with the training set and around 0.009175 with 10 latent features with the testing set.
 After that, we created a recommendation engine that recommends Starbucks which offer should be sent to a particular user.

 In the later section, we found out which demographic groups respond best to which offer type.
 Female respond much better than men, in both BOGO and discount.
 Men react slightly better to discount than BOGO.
 We also found that it is better to promote the offer via social media.
 Among the ten offers, sending buy 10 dollars get 2 dollars off within 10 days offer via email, web, mobile and social makes Starbucks gain more.
 It is the best offer so far!